-A recurring theme across agile project management is the cross-functional team structure and the influence it has on the quality and speed of work delivered.
+A recurring theme across project management is the cross-functional team structure and the influence it has on the quality and speed of work delivered.
 Cross-functional teams take less time to reach a consensus on projects and require significantly fewer resources to get work done.
 And, research makes it abundantly clear that cross-functional teams work, and are a significant factor that contributes to the success of the project.

-A cross-functional team is a group of diverse experts with different skills that are united into one effective team to achieve a specific target.
+A cross-functional team is a group of diverse experts with different project skills that are united into one effective team to achieve a specific target.
 The basic foundation of cross-functional project team building is bringing together diverse experts and channeling their skills and capabilities towards a shared goal.

 Given how successful a cross-functional team organization has proven over time, we’ll be looking closely at what they are and how they work.
 You’ll learn how to build, run, and successfully pilot a cross-functional team for outstanding results.

 The success of a cross-functional team depends directly on the effort that’s gone into setting it up.
 There are best practices that must be followed to transform a bunch of experts into a cohesive team that’s united and driven towards achieving a common goal.